Press "Enter" to skip to content

 Staff Sergeant Frank Witchey sounds Taps at a funeral in Arlington National Cemetery

-Sounding Taps at the Tomb of the Unknown Soldier is an honor open only to military musicians and specifically to those members of one of the premier military bands in Washington.
+Sounding Taps at the Tomb of the Unknown Soldier is an honor reserved only for military musicians, specifically members of one of the premier military bands in Washington.
 But that has not always been the case.
-At the turn of the 20th Century, funerals at Arlington were supported by Soldiers stationed at Fort Myer, Fort Hunt and the Army War College at Washington Arsenal, now Fort McNair.
-Fort Myer was the home to Cavalry units that provided ceremonial support in the nation’s capital.
+At the turn of the 20th Century, funerals at Arlington were supported by Soldiers stationed at Fort Myer, Fort Hunt, and the Army War College at Washington Arsenal, now Fort McNair.
+Fort Myer was home to Cavalry units that provided ceremonial support in the nation’s capital.
 The 15th United States Cavalry provided troops for funeral escorts and burials at Arlington around the turn of the century.
-When the 3rd United States Cavalry Regiment was moved to Fort Myer following World War I, ceremonial duty was assumed by members of the unit including band support from the 3rd Cavalry (Mounted) Band.
+When the 3rd United States Cavalry Regiment was moved to Fort Myer following World War I, ceremonial duty was assumed by members of the unit, including band support from the 3rd Cavalry (Mounted) Band.

 Staff Sergeant Frank Witchey sounds Taps at the Tomb of the Unknown Soldier 1920s

-The 3rd Cavalry Regiment along with other units provided ceremonial support for the internment of the Unknown Soldier on November 11, 1921.
+The 3rd Cavalry Regiment, along with other units, provided ceremonial support for the internment of the Unknown Soldier on November 11, 1921.
 The bugler chosen to sound Taps for the World War I Unknown Soldier was Sergeant Frank Witchey, the Headquarters Trumpeter (Bugler) for the Regiment.
-Witchey enlisted in the 3rd United States Cavalry Regiment (“Brave Rifles”) on March 30, 1908 at Ft.
-Clark Texas.
-He was 16 at the time but the Army allowed the recruitment of young buglers.
-He served his entire time with the 3rd.
-He had a reputation for being the best bugler in the regiment and would go on to complete a 30-year career.
-After sounding Taps for the Unknown Soldier, Witchey became somewhat of a celebrity.
-He is mentioned in numerous newspapers during the 1920s.
-Many articles refer to him as the most famous bugler of the War Department.
-During the 1920s and 30s up to his retirement in 1938, Witchey sounded Taps at Arlington hundreds of times for funerals and services at the Tomb of the Unknown Soldier.
-He would go on to sound Taps at the funerals of Presidents Woodrow Wilson (1923), Howard Taft (1930) and other high profile individuals.
-Witchey was photographed many times during this time sounding Taps at the Tomb of the Unknown Soldier along with other buglers in the 3rd Cavalry who supported ceremonies and funerals at Arlington.
+Witchey enlisted in the 3rd United States Cavalry Regiment (“Brave Rifles”) on March 30, 1908, at Ft.
+Clark, Texas.
+He was 16 at the time, but the Army allowed the recruitment of young buglers.
+He served his entire career with the 3rd.
+He was widely regarded as the best bugler in the regiment and went on to complete a 30-year career.
+After sounding Taps for the Unknown Soldier, Witchey became something of a celebrity.
+He was mentioned in numerous newspapers during the 1920s.
+Many articles referred to him as the most famous bugler of the War Department.
+During the 1920s and 1930s, up to his retirement in 1938, Witchey sounded Taps at Arlington hundreds of times for funerals and services at the Tomb of the Unknown Soldier.
+He went on to sound Taps at the funerals of Presidents Woodrow Wilson (1923) and Howard Taft (1930), as well as other high-profile individuals.
+Witchey was photographed many times during this period, sounding Taps at the Tomb of the Unknown Soldier alongside other 3rd Cavalry buglers who supported ceremonies and funerals at Arlington.

 The first guard at the Tomb 1926

-The 3rd Cavalry Regiment along with the 12th United States Infantry Regiment (both stationed at Fort Myer) began the mission of guarding the Tomb of the Unknown Soldier in 1926 replacing a civilian watchman who had been posted during the day since November 17, 1925.
-Incredible as it seems, there was no military guard in the early years of the Tomb’s existence due to resistance to provide Soldiers for this duty.
+In 1926, the 3rd Cavalry Regiment, along with the 12th United States Infantry Regiment (both stationed at Fort Myer), began the mission of guarding the Tomb of the Unknown Soldier, replacing a civilian watchman who had been posted during the day since November 17, 1925.
+Incredible as it seems, there was no military guard in the early years of the Tomb’s existence due to resistance to assigning Soldiers to this duty.
 During the years the 3rd Cavalry guarded the Tomb, their uniform was marked by the wearing of spurs on their boots.
 In April 1932, the original Tomb was completed with a large white marble sarcophagus.
-Originally set as a daylight duty the guard was extended to a 24 hour watch at midnight July 2, 1937.
+Originally set as a daylight duty, the guard was extended to a 24-hour watch at midnight on July 2, 1937.
 It has remained so ever since.

 The United States Army Band at the War College 1924

-With the movement of the 3rd Cavalry Regiment from Fort Myer to Fort Benning Georgia in 1942, The United States Army Band began to support funerals at Arlington National Cemetery.
-A detachment called “The Funeral Band” started to perform at ceremonies in the cemetery.
-Because of space limitations at the Army War College where The Army Band was housed, the 28 member “Advance Detachment of The Army Band” moved to Fort Myer.
-This unit provided a band for funerals in Arlington and buglers for ceremonies at the Tomb of the Unknown Soldier as well as for funeral honors in the cemetery.
+With the 3rd Cavalry Regiment’s move from Fort Myer to Fort Benning, Georgia, in 1942, The United States Army Band began supporting funerals at Arlington National Cemetery.
+A detachment called “The Funeral Band” began performing at ceremonies in the cemetery.
+Due to space limitations at the Army War College, where The Army Band was housed, the 28-member “Advance Detachment of The Army Band” moved to Fort Myer.
+This unit provided a band for funerals in Arlington and buglers for ceremonies at the Tomb of the Unknown Soldier, as well as for funeral honors in the cemetery.

 US Army Band Trumpeter Victor Christensen sounds Taps as President Franklin Roosevelt and General John Pershing pay tribute to the Unknown Soldier, 1936